The Native Cultures Fund convenes a committee to make granting decisions twice a year, in spring and fall. Current deadlines for consideration are

 Inquiries about the grantmaking process or for assistance, please reach out to our team at email@example.com or 707.267.9906

-Questions about projects and ideas are welcome at firstname.lastname@example.org.
+Questions about projects and ideas are welcome, email firstname.lastname@example.org or call us any time.

 The Decision Makers